mehulsatardekar/Framer-UI/readme.md

 You will find the following types of _Toast_ on https://framer-ui.netlify.app/docs/toast.html

+- Toast On Left Side
+- Toast On Right Side
-- Conditioned Toast on the Top
+- Toast On Centered.
-- Default Snackbar on the Bottom

 ---